 Before reading the below, please know that this bottling is available for sale as One Per Person/Address.
-Bottles are expected to begin shipping from the UK in September (give or take -- you can't rush whisky!)
+Bottles are expected to begin shipping from the UK in before 2018 is out (give or take -- you can't rush whisky!)

 This is history in the making.